+PSY 1106 Introduction to Psychology Four additional courses from Psychology STA 2215 Statistics for Social Science or PSY 2223 and 2224.

+Three of the five psychology courses must be taken at McDaniel College

+Psychology Course Descriptions (PSY)

+1106 Introduction to Psychology

+4 credit

-PSY 1106 Introduction to Psychology Four additional courses from Psychology STA 2215 Statistics for Social Science (if Psychology 2224 is not chosen as an elective) Three of the five psychology courses must be taken at McDaniel College Psychology Course Descriptions (PSY) 1106 Introduction to Psychology 4 credits An introductory course designed to develop an understanding of the basic principles governing behavior, with emphasis on the scientific method of studying behavior.
+An introductory course designed to develop an understanding of the basic principles governing behavior, with emphasis on the scientific method of studying behavior.
 Intelligence, motivation, emotion, perception, learning, personality, workplace issues, and social factors that influence the individual will be considered.

 Social Science.

-2201 Psychology of Learning and Animal Laboratory

-4 credits

-This course provides an overview of the fundamental processes of learning based on the principles of operant and Pavlovian conditioning.
+2201 Psychology of Learning and Animal Laboratory 4 credits This course provides an overview of the fundamental processes of learning based on the principles of operant and Pavlovian conditioning.
 Topics discussed include research methodology, stimulus control, schedules of reinforcement, and contemporary models of choice behavior.
 Students participate in three additional hours of laboratory work per week during which they collect and interpret animal subject data.
 Prerequisite: Psychology 1106 and Psychology major, or permission of instructor.

-3202 Behavior Modification

-4 credits

-An introduction to the discipline of Applied Behavior Analysis, which uses operant and Pavlovian conditioning to change human behavior.
-Topics discussed will include reinforcement, punishment, extinction, stimulus control, discrimination, and generalization.
-Students will design and implement a behavior-change project in which they will use the concepts of behavior analysis to improve the behavior of a person or animal.
-Prerequisite: Psychology 1106 and 2201, or permission of instructor.

-2204 Social Psychology

-4 credits

-This course will introduce students to research and theory in social psychology.
-Social psychology involves the study of how other people (real,imagined, or implied) influence our thoughts, feelings, and behavior.
+2204 Social Psychology 4 credits This course will introduce students to research and theory in social psychology.
+Social psychology involves the study of how other people (real, imagined, or implied) influence our thoughts, feelings, and behavior.
 This course will include discussion of research in the areas of the self, social cognition, conformity, persuasion, group behavior, stereotyping and prejudice, attraction, aggression, prosocial behavior, and gender and culture.
 Prerequisite: Psychology 1106.

 2209 Child and Adolescent Development

 4 credits

 The study of developmental changes from the prenatal period through adolescence, with particular emphasis on how physical, cognitive, and social-emotional development interact in forming the whole person.
 Special attention will be given to theoretical perspectives, the contexts within which development operates (home/school), and the application of research to current topics.

 Prerequisite: Psychology 1106.